ktsu-dev/Abstractions/README.md

 ---
 status: draft
 title: ktsu.Abstractions
-description: A library providing a consistent set of interfaces for compression, encryption, hashing, obfuscation, serialization, and filesystem access.
+description: A library providing a comprehensive set of interfaces for compression, encryption, hashing, obfuscation, serialization, and filesystem access with zero-allocation Try* methods and convenient default implementations.
 tags:
   - abstractions
   - .net